traefik/traefik/docs/content/routing/routers/index.md

 !!! info "ClientIP matcher"

-    `ClientIP` matcher only try to match the request client IP and does not rely on the `X-Forwarded-For` header.
+    The `ClientIP` matcher will only match the request client IP and does not use the `X-Forwarded-For` header for matching.

 ### Priority